Prepared by AECOM on behalf of the applicant Belfast City Council

 It is clear the respondents were most divided on the following statements: “The route should be as direct as possible”, “The greenway connection should be of a minimum of 4 m so that it meets the standards set out for national cycling” and “Safety is my main concern using a greenway”.

 Overall, how supportive or unsupportive are you of the development of a greenway connection between Lagan Lands East and Belvoir Forest Park?

 Question 6 asked respondents how supportive they were of the development of a greenway connection between Lagan Lands East and Belvoir Forest Park.
-As shown in Figure 2-6, the vast majority (83.2%) of respondents were either “supportive” or “very supportive” of the proposed development.
-Conversely, only 11.8% of respondents were either “unsupportive” or “very unsupportive”, whilst 5.0% were “neither supportive nor unsupportive”.
+As shown in Figure 2-6, the vast majority (83.2 per cent) of respondents were either “supportive” or “very supportive” of the proposed development.
+Conversely, only 11.8 per cent of respondents were either “unsupportive” or “very unsupportive”, whilst 5.0 per cent were “neither supportive nor unsupportive”.